Jagdish Bhagwati: Early years and personal life

 Bhagwati was born in 1934, into a Gujarati family in the Bombay Presidency during the British Raj.
 He is the son of Indian judge Natwarlal H. Bhagwati and the brother of P. N. Bhagwati, former Chief Justice of India and also of S.N.
 Bhagwati, an eminent neurosurgeon who served as the president of the Neurological Society of India.

-Bhagwati attended St. Xavier’s High School and received a BCom from Sydenham College, Mumbai.
+Bhagwati attended St. Xavier's High School and received a BCom from Sydenham College, Mumbai.
 He then traveled to England to study at St. John's College, Cambridge, receiving a second BA at Cambridge (in economics) in 1956.
 Between 1957 and 1959 he studied at Nuffield College, Oxford.
 He received a PhD in economics from the Massachusetts Institute of Technology in 1967 for a thesis titled "Essays in International Economics," supervised by Charles P. Kindleberger.
 He has also received honorary degrees from the University of Sussex and Erasmus University, as well as others.

-Bhagwati is married to Padma Desai, also a Columbia economist and Russia-specialist; they have one daughter.
+Bhagwati is married to Padma Desai, also a Columbia economist and Russia specialist; they have one daughter.
 Bhagwati and Desai's joint 1970 OECD study India: Planning for Industrialization was a notable contribution at the time.

 Career

 After completing his PhD, Bhagwati returned to India in 1961, first to teach briefly at the Indian Statistical Institute, Kolkata, and then as professor of international trade at Delhi School of Economics at the University of Delhi, from 1962 to 1968.
 He then returned to American academia and from 1968 until 1980, Bhagwati was the Ford International Professor of Economics at the Massachusetts Institute of Technology.

 From 1980 he taught economics at Columbia University, where he was Arthur Lehman Professor of Economics and Professor of Political Science and later University Professor, Economics and Law.
-He is one of the only 10 scholars who hold the title of University Professor at Columbia University.
+He is one of only 10 scholars who hold the title of University Professor at Columbia University.

 Bhagwati is a Senior Fellow of the Council on Foreign Relations in New York and is a Member of the National Academy of Sciences and the American Philosophical Society.
 He currently serves on the Academic Advisory Board of Human Rights Watch (Asia) and on the board of scholars of the Centre for Civil Society.